 Zinfandel.There's a lot of sugar in the zinfandel grape, which translates to a relatively high alcohol content.
 Zinfandel is currently a hot red wine in the U.S., where its intense fruit/berry flavor, chocolate notes, and earthy aroma have wide appeal.
 The style can range from simple and light to dense, complex, and smooth.
 Zinfandel is an everyday wine, usually said to pair well with barbecue, because the tannins can stand up to the fat in charred beef.

-Although we didn't find any zinfandel we could vouch for that consistently sells for less than $10, we do recommend a couple that can be found within our price range or just outside.
-Gnarly Head Old Vine Zin ($9) perennially impresses wine critics, competition judges, and consumers.
+One of the best values on the market comes from California’s Dark Horse Zinfandel at $10.
+The bold flavors are full of cooked red fruit and jam characteristics that give way to a slightly bitter (in a good way) raspberry seed finish.
+Although we didn't find many other zinfandels we could vouch for that consistently sell for less than $10, we do recommend a couple that can be found within our price range or just outside.
+Gnarly Head Old Vine Zin ($10) perennially impresses wine critics, competition judges, and consumers.
 The bold flavors are dark: smoky plum, silky chocolate, and black fruit.
-Multiple vintages (including the 2014) have been named Wine Enthusiast best buys and accumulated numerous accolades.
-Another winner is Bogle Zinfandel ($12).
+Multiple vintages (including the 2015) have been named Wine Enthusiast best buys and accumulated numerous accolades.
+Another winner is Bogle Zinfandel ($11).
 With a rich, velvety body and flavors of plums and black cherry mixed with dried herbs and spice.
 It leaves a lasting impression after each sip.
-Consumers may be able to find exclusive deals that drop this wine under $10.
+Consumers may be able to find deals that drop this wine under $10.